Teen Marijuana Use Is On The Rise Since Legalization – At Least In Washington, New Study Finds

 “The survey shows marijuana use has not increased since legalization, with four of five high school students continuing to say they don’t use marijuana, even occasionally.”

 Back in Washington, the purported increase in teen pot use has some pediatricians worried.
-Study author Magdalena Cerdá, writing in The Journal of the American Medical Association – Pediatrics, said that Washington, and other states that have legalized marijuana, should consider the impact their laws have on kids.
+Study author Magdalena Cerda, writing in the Journal of the American Medical Association – Pediatrics, said that Washington, and other states that have legalized marijuana, should consider the impact their laws have on kids.

 “While legalization for recreational purposes is currently limited to adults, potential impacts on adolescent marijuana use are of particular concern.”

-The effects of marijuana on children, adolescents and teenagers remain unclear; because cannabis is a Schedule I Controlled Substance, meaning that the federal government has deemed it has “no medicinal value,” it is impossible for researchers to conduct clinically-controlled research studies on the effects of the drug on the adolescent brain.
+The effects of marijuana on children, adolescents, and teenagers remain unclear.
+Because cannabis is a schedule I controlled substance, meaning that the federal government has deemed it has “no medicinal value,” it is impossible for researchers to conduct clinically-controlled research studies on the effects of the drug on the adolescent brain.

 However, anecdotal evidence indicates that marijuana may have a damaging effect on teenagers’ developing brains, according to a 2014 NPR News report.
-Krista Lisdahl, director of the brain imaging and neuropsychology lab at University of Wisconsin, Milwaukee, said that the teenage brain “streamlines” during adolescence, getting rid of redundant neural connections in order to make the brain smarter and more efficient.
+Krista Lisdahl, the director of the brain imaging and neuropsychology lab at University of Wisconsin, Milwaukee, said that the teenage brain “streamlines” during adolescence, getting rid of redundant neural connections in order to make the brain smarter and more efficient.
 Cannabis use interrupts that process, she says.

 “It’s the absolute worst time [to use marijuana].”